jeremycurny/notes/files/Sysadmin/Software/Vagrant/HowTo.md

 - **vagrant halt** : Shutdown the VM
 - **vagrant provision** : Run provision on the VM
 - **vagrant destroy** : Destroy the VM
+- **vagrant destroy -f && vagrant up** : Destroy and install the VM

 ## Example of virtual machine